 Find lakes thriving with habitats of fish and frogs, and serene old trees swaying in the wind as you walk along a picturesque pathway through the garden.

 It’s easy to feel time slip away as you become lost in the magnificent plant and animal life around you.
 Be sure to pack a few snacks so you can sit and relax whilst you admire the magnificence of the park.

 2) Take a Ferry from Amsterdam Centraal to Noord (Free)

 If you’re starting your day in Waterlooplein flea market, then you can simply walk a kilometer till the Amsterdam Centraal Station to take the free ferry to Amsterdam-Noord.

-However, if you’re starting your day in Vondelpark, you can reach Amsterdam Centraal by a tram.
+However, if you’re starting your day in Vondelpark or Oostpark, you can reach Amsterdam Centraal by a tram.
 Simply walk till Leidseplein or Huygensstraat or Bilderijksstraat and hop on to a tram to Amsterdam Centraal.
 You can also cycle there.